s-j-pearce/Glossary-of-Tech-Terms/README.md

 _2. "What will I do before the next Scrum meeting? (i.e. today)"_

 _3. "What prevents me from performing my work as efficiently as possible?"_

+The ScrumMaster will make sure that all members have sidebar meetings for any discussions that go too far outside of these constraints.

+The Scrum literature recommends that these meetings take place first thing in the morning as soon as all team members are present.

+### Impediments: